Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Nonstop: Thai Airways and EVA Air

-If you will pay for speed and a flat 11.5-hour hop, Thai Airways flies Heathrow to Bangkok nonstop, and EVA Air offers a near-direct experience.
+If you’ll pay for speed and a flat 11.5-hour hop, Thai Airways flies Heathrow to Bangkok nonstop, and EVA Air offers a near-direct experience.
 Expect to pay £150 to £300 more than a one-stop fare.
-Worth it on a short trip; less so when you have time to spare.
+Worth it on a short trip; less so when you’ve got time to spare, like we did.

 Ready to compare these airlines for your exact dates?
 Pull up the live price calendar and let the cheapest days jump out at you.